 The Köstlergasse house is far more low key.
 Consider it the blander cheese and biscuits to the patisserie of creativity on the Wienzeile.

 The area around the Majolikahaus chips away at the conventional image of Vienna as a city of genteel, palatial surrounds.

 The Naschmarkt open-air market dominates the other side of the street, with its small stores, bars, restaurants, and stalls selling food from around the world.

 The hubbub of conversation and raucous calls of the market sellers create a more lively atmosphere than you might find in the more traditional old town.

-And just a little further up the Wienzeile is the Secession building, original home of the Secession artists who shook up Viennese art around the time Wagner built the Majolika House.
+- The Secession building: original home of the Secession artists who shook up Viennese art around the time Wagner built the Majolica House.
 Today, the building houses Gustav Klimt’s Beethovenfries and contemporary art exhibitions.